influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

     and related tools on your local machine.

 2. Use the `kubit local apply` command to apply your custom-configured `myinfluxdb.yml` and deploy your InfluxDB Cluster.
-You should also specify the directory containing your Clustered pull secret credentials, provided by InfluxData, in the `DOCKER_CONFIG` environment variable.
+    Set the `DOCKER_CONFIG` environment variable to the directory path of your InfluxDB Clustered pull secret credentials provided by InfluxData.

     ```sh
     DOCKER_CONFIG=/path/to/pullsecrets kubit local apply myinfuxdb.yml